|[ Main index » Bicycle components tests » Bicycle multi tools||Dutch: Nederlandse versie van mijn mini gereedschap pagina ]|

-I think it was about two years ago (probably 2007 or 2008) that I read a comment by someone on a website recommending to someone else who asked about multi tools/mini tools, to just use separate tools (mainly hex keys).
+I think it was about two years ago from when I started this page in 2010 (so around 2007 or 2008) that I read a comment by someone on a website (forum of mtbr.com?) recommending to someone else who asked about multi tools/mini tools, to just use separate tools (mainly hex keys).
 At that time I had a look at the weights of various multitools on the web and measured the hex keys I had, and it was obvious that he was right regarding the hex keys.

-I'm now expanding this investigation by trying to find loose tools to complete a low weight toolkit for repairs etc. to replace the cumbersome mini tools.
+When I created this page I expanded that investigation with trying to find loose tools to complete a low weight toolkit for repairs etc. to replace the cumbersome mini tools.
 I think the only advantage of mini-tools is that you have one thing and not multiple ones in your saddle bag, which also means less pointy bits sticking out (which can poke say through a tube of glue for tyre repairs) etc. But is that enough?

 Weights of some separate tools: